 Phil received his B.S. from Bucknell University where he majored in Neuroscience and minored in Legal Studies and Economics.
 As a Pell Grant recipient and work-study awardee, he worked multiple jobs on campus in the Financial Aid Office, Admissions Office, and Office of Student Life to support himself through college.
 While at Bucknell, he served as President of Bucknell Student Government.
 Additionally, he helped to lay the foundation for a community school in Cabón, a neighborhood in the outskirts of Santo Domingo, Dominican Republic.
 Frequently visiting and leading peers to the Dominican Republic every year, Phil and his team fundraised tens of thousands of dollars and dedicated countless hours to building up one of the only schools in the region.
 He was President of Advancing Communities by Educating and Serving (A.C.E.S.), the organizing body of the Cabón school for three years.

 As President of Bucknell Student Government, Phil created the University’s first Committee on Student Engagement, chaired the Academic Affairs Committee, and represented the student body on the Business Process Review Taskforce.
+He chaired the Class of 2012 5-Year Reunion, setting the record for the highest reached Annual Fund donor amount for any 5-Year Reunion.

 Among a variety of other recognitions, Phil was a recipient of The Susan Hensinger Thomas Prize of the Kenneth G. Langone Scholarship, 2012 Bison Award for Excellence, Bucknell University Class of 2012 Award of Excellence, The Kari M. Conrad Award for Bucknell Student Government Member of the Year, and the Bucknell Student Government Class of 2012 Representative of the Year.
 He was an AmeriCorps Scholar in Service, and a recipient of the Bucknell Public Interest Program scholarship where he spent his summer working with NGOs in the Dominican Republic.
 He was selected to attend one of the first cohorts of the Frances Hesselbein Global Leadership Summit’s Global Academy for Student Leadership and Civic Engagement in Pittsburg, PA, joining 49 leaders from around the world to participate in a summit to address critical issues throughout the world.